Andreeew2k/andreeew2k.github.io/readme_mobile.txt

 ║( ͡° ͜ʖ ͡°) ABOUT ME ( ͡° ͜ʖ ͡°)║
 ╚══════════════════════════╝

 Hi!
-I'm Andrii Lenyshyn.
+I'm Andrii Lenyshyn!
-I’m a graduate student with 3+ years of academic and industry HCI experience.
+I’m a graduate student with 3+ years of academic and industry
+HCI experience.

 **A "formal" about me:**
 - Pursuing a PhD in CS @ UofT